burtondaniel/udemy-angular-notes/README.md

 At the en of effect chain you should dispatch new actions.

 Can set `@Effect({dispatch: false})` in the effect decorator if you don't want to do that.

+## 328. Adding Auth Signin

+mergemap
+switchmap

+???

+Added another effect for signin.

+## 329. Navigation as a side effect

+Inject router into effects class;

+`private router: Router`

+then add it in near the end:

+`.mergeMap((token: string) => {
+    this.router.navigate(['/]');
+      return [
+        {
+          type: AuthActions.SIGNUP
+        },
+        {
+          type: AuthActions.SET_TOKEN,
+          payload: token
+        }
+      ]
+    });
+`

+## 330. Handling logout via ngrx

+Dispatched logout action instead of directly calling authservice.logout

+## 331. Additional fixes

+Inifite looks called with store.select() in guards - potentially other places too.
+Fix is to do take(1)

+## 332. Redirecting Upon Logout

+New effect that listens for logout event, and call .do() - allows you to execute code but continuing the 'stream'

+import 'rxjs/add/operators/do'

+`.ofType(AuthActions.LOGOUT)
+.do(() => {
+    this.router.navigate(['/'])
+})`

+## 333. What's next

+Discussion of extent of NGRX use.
+Form state (ie. f.valid) is localized to a single component (ie. only handling local UI state) - when you have things like this dont bother using ngrx for it.

+## 334. Router store package

+Changes in route as state changes (ie changing pages) - can be listened to via `@ngrx/router-store`

+>app.module.ts

+Add `StoreRouterConnectingModule` the the imports array.

+## 335. Store devtools